momentumdevelopment/momentum/README.md

 [![discord](https://img.shields.io/badge/Discord-c6g2tCRN8A-8080c0)](https://discord.gg/c6g2tCRN8A)
 ![GitHub All Releases](https://img.shields.io/github/downloads/linustouchtips/momentum/total)

 Momentum is a 1.12.2 Forge Utility Mod, designed for anarchy servers (Use on other servers where clients are not allowed is prohibited).
 You can download the latest release in the releases tab.
-Compatibility has not been tested for any clients other than Phobos 1.5.4, Gamesense, SalHack, Konas, and Future.
+Compatibility has not been tested for any clients other than Phobos 1.5.4, Pyro, Gamesense, SalHack, Konas, and Future.
 There will be no updates or commits to the public version. **No support will be provided, issues and pull requests will be not be reviewed.**

 # Information: